impress-org/givewp-addon-boilerplate/README.md

 2. `composer install`
 3. `npm install`

+## Concepts

+### src vs src-addon

+GiveWP follows a domain-driven model both in core and in add-ons.
+Each business feature defines its own domain, including whatever it needs (settings, models, etc.) to do what it does.
+It's also important these domains are portable, that is, they are not bound to the plugin and could move to or from another plugin as needed.

+For these reasons, each add-on has two primary directories for handling its logic:
+- src
+- src-addon

+### src directory

+As mentioned, the src directory handles business domain logic (i.e. a specific feature).
+The src directory should have no files in the root, but be a collection of folders.
+Each folder represents a distinct domain.
+Even if there is only one domain for the add-on, it should still live inside a domain directory.

+No domain code should reference (and therefore depend on) the `src-addon` directory.

+### src-addon directory

+This directory is responsible for the fact that the add-on is a WordPress plugin.
+Plugins do things such as activate, upgrade, and uninstall — the logic of which should be handled there.
+All GiveWP add-ons also check for compatibility with GiveWP core, and this also is handled here.

+The `src-addon` directory may reference code in the `src` directory, but not the other way around.
+Doing this keeps the dependency unidirectional.

 #### Note for developers
 If running `npm run dev` throws an error then check whether the `images` folder exists in your addon directory under `src/Addon/resources`.